craft-ai/craft-ai-starterkit-nodejs/README.md

 1. create an agent,
 2. add a bunch of context operations from the example dataset,
 3. compute a decision tree and
-4. take a few decisions, this is how you'd do the automation with data from real devices.
+4. take a few decisions.

 ```console
 > npm run start
 ```

+### What do next ? ###

+Now that you know how to compute your decision tree, you are able to complete the initial goal: automate the room's light using actual devices.

+You can use the devices input to add context operations in real time and compute a decision when the context changes that can be used, in conjuction with its confidence, to turn the light on or off.

 ## About the dataset ##